 The nature of a ghostwriter is to be a chameleon and to adopt the character of the client when writing.
 So in my ghostwriting career I’ve written as many different people, from chef to fitness instructor, soldier-for-hire to psychologist, internet dater to ‘love guru’, SEO specialist to serial entrepreneur.

-Ghostwriting is a confidential service, and a ghostwriter is – by nature – a ghost in the writing process.
+Ghostwriting is a confidential service, and a ghostwriter is, by nature, a ghost in the writing process.
 So you won’t find me shouting about my ghostwriting work.
-To get an idea of the kinds of clients I work with, take a look at the About Me page.
+To get an idea of the kinds of clients I work with, take a look at the About Me page, and to get a feel for me as a writer, my non-fiction guides are a good starting point.

 Should we decide to work together on a ghostwriting project, I will recommend that I write a sample chapter before proceeding with the full book, so that you can be sure I’m the right ghostwriter for you.